EdTComeau/edtcomeau.github.io/_posts/2022-07-04-ParentingThoughts.md

 ## How do I avoid falling into feedback traps

-Parenting is dynamic, where a parent responds to feedback as they go and adjusts.
+Parenting is dynamic, where a parent responds to feedback as they go and adjusts accordingly.

 I have read a lot of parenting books.
 I have a lot of baysean priors going into parenting, beliefs that I hold some confidence in.